virtualcitySYSTEMS/map-ui/documentation/SEARCH.md

 ```

 Clearing empties the currentResults array and removes all features from the result layer.
-The `resultsChanged` event is raised afterwards.
+The `resultsChanged` event is raised afterward.

 ```js
 app.search.clearResults();